bitrise-io/devcenter/docs/signing-up/signing-up-with-email.md

 After successful registration we will send you a confirmation email.
 Click on the confirmation link in the email and you are ready to roll!

 ![Screenshot](/img/signing-up/confirmation-email.png)

+If you haven't received a confirmation email, click **Resend confirmation email** you see at the end of the registration process.